 A malpractice claim can include compensation for medical expenses, lost wages, and pain and suffering.
 If the case involves a victim who died from failure to diagnose a stroke, the surviving family members can seek compensation for medical expenses up to the time of death, loss of future income, pain and suffering up to the time of death, and loss of the companionship of the deceased.

 The best way to protect your right to compensation for stroke-related medical malpractice is to retain an experienced malpractice attorney who can advocate for your needs throughout the settlement process.
 Neblett, Beard & Arsenault's legal team is dedicated to helping Louisiana residents receive the malpractice compensation they need to move forward with their lives after being harmed by a healthcare provider's negligence.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review.